Developer Guide

 stmt.close()

-The following construct is defined incorrectly and involves a high risk.
+The following construct is incorrectly defined and carries a high risk.

 def conn = g_dbConnections.systemConnection